cryptexfinance/website/src/pages/blog/2021-10-08-space-invaders-alpha-leaks-episode-6-with-julian-from-ribbon.md

   - Ribbon
   - Alpha Leaks
 ---
+Cryptex (CTX) the protocol and community behind Total Crypto Market Cap token (TCAP), is constantly inspired and impressed with the creators and builders of web3.
+Cryptex created Space Invaders to help people get an inside look into the minds of the most important web3 creators and builders of our time. \*\*\*\*

-On September 30th, 2021, Cryptex welcomed BFresh as host and [Ribbon.Finance](http://Ribbon.Finance)'s Julian Koh as the guest of the 6th episode of Space Invaders.
+On September 30th, 2021, Cryptex welcomed BFresh and Cris as host and [Ribbon.Finance](http://Ribbon.Finance)'s Julian Koh as the guest of the 6th episode of Space Invaders.
 Typically these episodes are recorded live on Twitter Spaces then published on YouTube and a variety of podcast platforms.

 In this post, we are sharing the most thought-provoking and alpha-infused pieces of the conversation.
-These are things most people would not get a chance to find out unless they were listening to the conversation at air time, which you can find on our [Youtube](https://www.youtube.com/channel/UCdN17zdr5MCDph75srdhutQ) channel.
+These are things most people would not get a chance to find out unless they were listening to the conversation at air time, which you can find on our [Youtube](https://www.youtube.com/channel/UCdN17zdr5MCDph75srdhutQ) channel and podcast formats.

 Read on for the alpha leaks from Space Invaders Episode 6 with Julian Koh from Ribbon Finance.